EnviroAutomate User Guide

 Working with Clients:

-Click "Clients" in the CLIENTS section
+Click Clients in the CLIENTS section.

-View list of all clients
+View the list of all clients.

-Click on a client to view details
+Click a client to view its details, projects, and sites.

-Create new clients
+Create new clients with the Create Client button.

 Client Information:

-Organization name and details
+Organisation name and details

-Contact persons and email
+Contact persons and emails

 Phone numbers and addresses